-The theme of the inaugural DOE Collegiate Wind Competition is to design and construct a lightweight, transportable wind turbine that can be used to power small electronic devices.
-The competition will be held May 5–7 alongside the American Wind Energy Association's (AWEA) WINDPOWER® 2014 Conference & Exhibition at Mandalay Bay Convention Center in Las Vegas.
+The theme of the 2014 Collegiate Wind Competition was to design and construct a lightweight, transportable wind turbine that can be used to power small electronic devices.
+The inaugural competition was held May 5–7 alongside the American Wind Energy Association's (AWEA) WINDPOWER® 2014 Conference & Exhibition at Mandalay Bay Convention Center in Las Vegas.

 The Energy Department named Pennsylvania State University as the winner of the 2014 Collegiate Wind Competition.
 Rounding out the top three finishers was the University of Kansas, in second place, and the University of Massachusetts Lowell, in third.
 In addition, the following schools were recognized as top finishers in the following categories: